mvolkmann/blog/src/swift/SwiftUI.md

 The {% aTargetBlank "https://developer.apple.com/documentation/swiftui/form",
 "Form" %} view a container of data input views.

-Embedding data input views in a `Form` instead of another container such as `VStack` can change the way they look and feel.
+Embedding data input views in a `Form` instead of another container such as `VStack` can change the way they look and feel and this can differ based on the platform (ex. iOS vs. macOS).
 One example of a data input that changes is `Picker`.

 The following example demonstrates many common views used in forms.